 - 1 large avocado - peeled, pitted and sliced

-- For the dressing- Add all ingredients for the dressing to the bowl of a small food processor and process until smooth.
+- Add all ingredients for the dressing to the bowl of a small food processor and process until smooth.
 Or, whisk by hand / shake everything together in a jar secured with a fitted lid.
 Season to taste.

-- Build your super veggie power bowl and drizzle with peanut butter coconut milk dressing.
+- Build your veggie bowls.
+Just before serving drizzle with your homemade peanut butter coconut milk dressing.
 Garnish with additional peanuts and chopped cilantro, if desired.